plashchynski/UoL-CM1040-webdev-datvis/README.md

 ### Further work

-The following two visualisation are on the same topics, and the data is available in the template project.
+The following two visualisations are on the same topics, and the data is available in the template project.
 Try and create similar visualisations in p5.